alramirezca/ATRACKCS/README.md

 Recommend building the Python environment using [Anaconda](https://www.anaconda.com/distribution/).

 ### Create conda environment using environment file

-This way will install the optional `folium` package and allow you to run the notebook examples.

 After Anaconda installation, git clone this repository: